hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 Before installing, make sure you have created the environment variables file that is required for installation.

-For more information, see [HP Helion OpenStack: Creating an Environment Variables File for Installation](/helion/openstack/ga/install/envars/).
+For more information, see [HP Helion OpenStack&reg;: Creating an Environment Variables File for Installation](/helion/openstack/ga/install/envars/).

 ### Prepare baremetal.csv file ### {#csv}

 Before installing, make sure you have created the `baremetal.csv` file that is required for installation.

-For more information, see [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#csv/) in *HP Helion OpenStack Installation: Prerequisites*.
+For more information, see [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#csv/) in *HP Helion OpenStack&reg; Installation: Prerequisites*.

 ### Preparing cloud seed host to run seed VM ### {#prepseed}
-On the server identified to run the seed VM, make sure that Ubuntu 14.04 LTS Server edition is installed and operating, as listed in [HP Helion OpenStack Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#ubuntu).
+On the server identified to run the seed VM, make sure that Ubuntu 14.04 LTS Server edition is installed and operating, as listed in [HP Helion OpenStack&reg; Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#ubuntu).

 ## Downloading the installation packages<a name="getinstall"></a>